 Instant Search in Microsoft Outlook

 I can refine my search step by step.
-You can narrow or expand the scope of your search.
+You can refine or broaden the scope of your search.
 You can find the fields below.

-- Current Folder: Another option to restrict your search is to narrow it down to just the current folder.
-This means the inbox, excluding subfolders.
+- Current Folder: Restrict your search to the current folder—basically, the inbox minus subfolders.

-- Subfolders: If you select subfolders, you include the inbox and every folder below it.
+- Subfolders: If you’re feeling inclusive, select subfolders to cover the inbox and all folders beneath it.

-- All Mailboxes: If you have more accounts, you may want to expand your search to all mailboxes.
+- All Mailboxes: Got multiple accounts?
+Expand your search to all mailboxes.

-- Subject: I can click on subject and add that to my search.
+- Subject: Click on subject to add another layer to your search.

 Advanced Search in Microsoft Outlook

-- You can define where to search based on whether what you’re looking for has an attachment or not.
+- You can define where to search based on whether the item has an attachment or not.